Pelvic Floor 101: Why Intra-Abdominal Pressure is the Key to Understanding Pelvic Floor Problems

 Using the Cervu system for the first time can feel overwhelming.
 You might be dealing with pain, dryness, tightness, or a history of uncomfortable pelvic exams or painful sex.
 It’s totally understandable to experience feelings of hesitation, anxiety, or even fear.

-But here’s the good news: using the Cervu tool can actually help reduce discomfort and rebuild trust in your body.
+But here’s the good news: using the Cervu tool can actually help you reduce discomfort and rebuild trust in your body.
 The keys are starting slow and giving your body and nervous system time to adjust.

 At Cervu Health, we’ve worked with many survivors learning how to perform pelvic self-care at home.
 Here’s our step-by-step guide to make your first session as comfortable, safe, and supportive as possible.